Experienced Mesa Wills Lawyer Helps You Plan Your Legacy

 Would-be heirs often challenge wills when they’re disappointed in the size of their bequests.
 Grounds they can use to challenge a will include:

-- Defect in execution — Arizona law has specific requirements for the form of a will and the necessary elements it must include.
+- Defect in execution — A will may fall short of Arizona law’s specific requirements for the necessary elements it must include.

-- Undue influence — If a person close to the testator uses pressure to shape the content of the will to that person’s benefit, the will is invalid.
+- Undue influence — If a person close to the testator is found to have used pressure to shape the content of the will, whether or not to their own benefit, the will is invalid.

-- Lack of capacity — If the testator is not of sound mind, the will is not valid.
+- Lack of capacity — If the testator is determined not to have been of sound mind when the will was executed, it is not valid.

-Too often the testator has provided the opportunity for a challenge through poor planning that gives the impression that something underhanded might have taken place.
+Too often a person making a will has provided the opportunity for a challenge through inadequate planning or by conduct that creates doubt or ambiguity.
 Examples include:

-- Haste in drafting or amending — Wills drawn in advance, then reviewed and amended at regular intervals, carry a presumption of validity.
+- Haste in drafting or amending — Wills written close in time to the testator’s death are often suspect.
+Wills drawn far in advance and then reviewed and amended at regular intervals carry a presumption of validity.

-- Lack of transparency with intended beneficiaries — Testators often have good reasons for keeping bequests a secret, but it’s usually prudent to offer an explanation for bequests that contradict an heir’s expectations.
-If the testator does not make a statement, personally or as part of the will, the disappointed heir may suspect undue influence from another beneficiary.
+- Lack of transparency with intended beneficiaries — It’s usually prudent to explain bequests that contradict an heir’s expectations.
+If the testator does not give an explanation, personally or as part of the will, the disappointed heir may suspect undue influence from another beneficiary.

-Contact a meticulous attorney for wills in Mesa, Arizona
+Contact a meticulous wills attorney in Mesa, Arizona

 You can trust the Law Firm of Joseph M. Udall, PLC to draft a will that reflects your intentions and passes the scrutiny of the Arizona probate court.
-Call 480-550-9880 or contact us online.
-We provide free telephone consultations, and Saturday and evening appointments are available.
+Call 480-500-1866 or contact us online.
+We provide telephone consultations, and Saturday and evening appointments are available.
 We speak Spanish fluently.